bytesAIren/Automated-Document-Distribution/README.md

    - Logs everything (because chaos is not a strategy)

 3. **Human side:**
-   - Braces herself for the worse
+   - Brace for the worst
    - Clicks *Run*
    - Smiles when it actually works
+   - Feel synapses click together

 ---

 ## What I learned

-- How to break a problem into steps instead of breaking my keyboard
 - That AI isn’t magic — it’s a very patient co-pilot (if you know what to ask)
 - Debugging is 80% detective work and 20% internal screaming
-- And that automation feels *really* good when it finally runs
+- Automation feels *really* good when it finally runs

----

-## Acknowledgments

-- **ChatGPT (OpenAI)** – my 24/7 coding buddy and therapist
-- **Google Apps Script** – for existing in a weirdly friendly way
-- **Microsoft Excel** – for being both the problem and the solution
-- **Me** – for not giving up when the first 12 versions didn’t work

 ---